Sorry, you need to enable JavaScript to visit this website.

 THE APS UPGRADE: BUILDING A BRIGHTER FUTURE

 The future of the Advanced Photon Source is about to get brighter.
-The APS is scheduled to undergo a massive upgrade that will replace the current electron storage ring with a new, more powerful model.
+The APS is undergoing a massive upgrade that will replace the current electron storage ring with a new, more powerful model.

-Consistent with these dates, the last APS operations run is scheduled to start on Jan.
-31, 2023, and end on April 17, 2023.
-The upgraded APS will return to operations after the 12-month installation and commissioning period, though the initial operations will be at reduced current and availability as the machine is tuned up.
-Regular updates will be provided on this website.
+The upgraded APS will return to operation after the 12-month installation and commissioning period, although initial operations will be at reduced current and availability as the machine is tuned up.
+Beamlines will come online at different points following the shutdown.
+Every APS beamline will undergo operational, technical and scientific commissioning before restarting.
+Check this website for regular updates.

 Questions about the APS-U project?
 Email us at apsupgrade@anl.gov.